Roy Den Hollander: Death

 The day after the attack on Salas's family, Den Hollander was found dead from a self-inflicted gunshot wound in Rockland, near Liberty in Sullivan County, New York.
 A list of judges, doctors, and other targets was found in a rental car chartered by Den Hollander on the road where his body was found.
-The list included Judge Salas and Mr. Angelucci as well as one oncologist who had treated Den Hollander.
+The list included Judge Salas and Mr. Angelucci and actor and comedian Jim Norton, who Hollander unsuccessfully tried to sue for slander after an interview on the Opie and Anthony Show as well as one oncologist who had treated Den Hollander.
 In an interview with 60 Minutes, Judge Salas claimed that Hollander had also targeted Supreme Court Justice Sonia Sotomayor.
 He had recently received a terminal cancer diagnosis.

 Law enforcement officials told The New York Times that the Walther semiautomatic pistol Den Hollander used was "of the same caliber as the weapon used in both the California shooting and the New Jersey shooting."

 Immediately after the discovery of Den Hollander's body, authorities identified him as the "primary subject" in the attack against Salas's family.
 Two days later, authorities linked Den Hollander to Angelucci's killing.